ajeetdsouza/zoxide/README.md

 ### Environment variables

+Environment variables<sup>[?][wiki-env]</sup> can be used for configuration.
-Be sure to set these before calling `zoxide init`.
+They must be set before `zoxide init` is called.

 - `_ZO_DATA_DIR`
-  - Specifies the directory in which `zoxide` should store its database.
+  - Specifies the directory in which the database is stored.
   - The default value varies across OSes:
     | OS          | Path                                     | Example                                    |
     | ----------- | ---------------------------------------- | ------------------------------------------ |